k2view-academy/K2View-Academy/articles/03_logical_units/06_auto_discovery_wizard.md

 1. Click **Next**.

 ### STEP 2: Define the Root Table and Field
-In this step you will select a DB Table and field as the Root Table and [Instance ID](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/03_logical_units/08_define_root_table_and_instance_ID_LU_schema.md)  of the Logical Unit.
+In this step you will select a DB Table and column as the Root Table and [Instance ID](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/03_logical_units/08_define_root_table_and_instance_ID_LU_schema.md)  of the Logical Unit.

 ![image](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/03_logical_units/images/03_06_wizard_02.png)